-Ampol's external auditor has a standing invitation, attends the AGMs and is available to answer questions from security holders relevant to the audit and in accordance with the Corporations Act 2001 (Cth).
+Ampol's external auditor attends the AGM and is available to answer questions from security holders relevant to the audit in accordance with the Corporations Act 2001 (Cth).

 Ampol encourages security holders to receive communications and payments electronically.
 Ampol has transitioned to mandatory electronic payments and to electronic investor communications as permitted by the Corporations Act 2001 (Cth).
-Security holders can update their payment and communication elections at any time by emailing ampol@boardroomlimited.com.au, or visiting www.boardroomlimited.com.au and going to "InvestorServe" or by contacting BoardRoom directly.

-Both the Shareholder Communications Policy and Continuous Disclosure Policy are available on our website.
+Both the Shareholder Communication Policy and Continuous Disclosure Policy are available on our website.